sanvikaushik/comp3005-fitness-orm/READMe.md

 # Viewing the ER MODEL DIAGRAM:

+NOTE:
-NOTE: The Final Version of the ER DIAGRAM are marked as FINAL VERSION
+-The Final Version of the ER DIAGRAM are marked as FINAL VERSION -Previous Versions are placed in a seperate folder

 Step 1: